 Apart from adjustments involving LWP and Cf, several studies have also documented a negative relationship between cloud-top temperature and AOD/AI in satellite observations (e.g., Koren et al., 2005).
-Wilcox et al. (2016) proposed that this could be explained by black-carbon (BC) absorption reducing boundary-layer turbulence, which in turn could lead to taller clouds.
+Wilcox et al. (2016) proposed that this could be explained by BC absorption reducing boundary layer turbulence, which in turn could lead to taller clouds.
 However, it has been demonstrated that the satellite-derived relationships are affected by spurious co-variation (Gryspeerdt et al., 2014a), and it therefore remains unclear whether a systematic causal effect exists.

 Identifying relationships between INP concentrations and cloud properties from satellites is intractable because the INPs generally represent a very small subset of the overall aerosol population at any given time or location.
-For ice clouds, only a few satellite studies have so far investigated responses to aerosol perturbations.
+For ice clouds, only few satellite studies have investigated responses to aerosol perturbations so far.
 Gryspeerdt et al. (2018) find a positive relationship between aerosol and ice crystal number for cold cirrus under strong dynamical forcing, which could be explained by an overall larger number of solution droplets available for homogeneous freezing in polluted regions.
-Zhao et al. (2018) conclude that the sign of the relationship between ice crystal size and aerosol depends on humidity.
+Zhao et al. (2018) conclude that the sign of the ice crystal size - aerosol relationship depends on humidity.
 While these studies support modelling results finding that ice clouds do respond to anthropogenic aerosols (Section 7.3.3.2.2), no quantitative conclusions about IRFaci or ERFaci for ice clouds can be drawn based on satellite observations.

 Only a handful of studies have estimated the LWP and Cf adjustments that are needed for satellite-based estimates of ERFaci.
 Chen et al. (2014) and Christensen et al. (2017) used the relationship between cloud fraction and AI to infer the cloud fraction adjustment.
-Gryspeerdt et al. (2017) used a similar approach but tried to account for non-causal coorelations between aerosols and cloud fraction by using N_d as a mediating factor.
-These three studies together suggest a global Cf adjustment that augments ERFaci relative to IRFaci by $-0.5 \pm 0.4 \text{ W m}^{-2}$ (medium confidence).
+Gryspeerdt et al. (2017) used a similar approach but tried to account for non-causal aerosol - cloud fraction correlations by using N_d as a mediating factor.
+These three studies together suggest a global Cf adjustment that augments ERFaci relative to IRFaci by -0.5 ± 0.4 W m-2 (medium confidence).
 For global estimates of the LWP adjustment, evidence is even scarcer.
 Gryspeerdt et al. (2019) derived an estimate of the LWP adjustment using a method similar to Gryspeerdt et al. (2016).
-They estimated that the LWP adjustment offsets 0-60% of the (negative) IRFaci (0.0 to +0.3 W m-2).
+They estimated that the LWP adjustment offsets 0 to 60% of the (negative) IRFaci (0 to +0.3 W m-2).
 Supporting an offsetting LWP adjustment, Toll et al. (2019) estimated a moderate LWP adjustment of 29% (+0.15 W m-2).
-The adjustment due to LWP is assessed to be small, with a central estimate and very likely range of $0.2 \pm 0.2 \text{ W m}^{-2}$, but with low confidence due to the limited number of studies available.
+The adjustment due to LWP is assessed to be small, with a central estimate and very likely range of 0.2 ± 0.2 W m-2, but with low confidence due to the limited number of studies available.